BestTimesToVisit.com Logo

 Grand Taxis

-These are shared taxis, typically white Mercedes or similar sedans, that operate on fixed routes between cities and within larger towns like Meknes.
-They are a quintessential Moroccan travel experience, perfect for reaching nearby towns or even making longer inter-city journeys if you're on a budget and don't mind sharing.
+These are shared taxis, usually white Mercedes sedans, that operate on fixed routes between cities and within larger towns like Meknes.
+They are a quintessential Moroccan travel experience and a cost-effective way to get around if you're comfortable sharing.

 Petit Taxis